 [Date]

-To: Sisram Medical Ltd (the Company ) [address]
+То: Sisram Medical Ltd (the Company ) [address]

-Dea r Sirs
+Dear Si rs

-ement of interests in accordance with the Securities and Futures Ordinance (Cap.
-571 of laws of Hong Kong) (the SFO )
+ent of interests in accordance with the Securities and Futures Ordinance (Cap. the laws of Hong Kong) (the $SFO$ )

-Chie nfirm that I have complied with and shall at all times comply with the Company's Directors'/ef Executive Officer's Dealing Policy and its Prevention of Insider Dealing and Market conduct Policy.
+Directo rm that I have complied with and shall at all times comply with the Company's rs'/Chief Executive Officer's Dealing Policy and its Prevention of Insider Dealing and Misconduct Policy.

-nfirm that I and my Related Persons have not and will not enter into any transactions which are libited under the Directors'/Chief Executive Officer's Dealing Policy.
+rm that I and my Related Persons have not and will not enter into any transactions are prohibited under the Directors'/Chief Executive Officer's Dealing Policy.

-in country unfa nfirm that I have read and followed the Directors'/Chief Executive Officer's Dealing Policy ompiling the information set out below.
-I acknowledge that I have been advised that if I am miliar with the relevant legislation or unclear of its application to me I should consult my legal ser.
-I undertake to provide further details of any interests specified below, if so requested.
-I nowledge that a record of the information set out below will be kept by the Company.
+Policy that if I consult below, rm that I have read and followed the Directors'/Chief Executive Officer's Dealing in compiling the information set out below.
+I acknowledge that I have been advised am unfamiliar with the relevant legislation or unclear of its application to me I should my legal adviser.
+I undertake to provide further details of any interests specified if so requested.
+I acknowledge that a record of the information set out below will be the Company.

 1. Full Name, Date of Birth and Nationality

 Full name (in English):

 Full name (in Chinese):

 Date of Birth:

 Nationality:

 2. Residential Address

 3. Directorships

 I am currently a director of the following companies: